User Interface Guide

 Snapshots

-The Snapshots feature allows you to save states of frequently used sounds and sequences for reuse.
-You can save snapshots for the entire app or for each module with a preset GUI.
-Snapshots can be saved from the context menu, and the files are saved to ~/Music/2020/Snapshots
+The Snapshots feature lets you save frequently used sounds and sequences for later reuse.
+You can save snapshots for the entire app or for individual modules with a preset GUI.
+Snapshots are saved from the context menu to ~/Music/2020/Snapshots.

 Basic GUI components

-These are basic GUI components for adjusting parameter values and toggling ON/OFF switches.
-The knobs included in modules capable of receiving trigger events are equipped with a randomize function.
-Randomizable knobs display the probability and range as red and yellow lines respectively.
+These basic GUI components let you adjust parameter values and toggle switches on and off.
+Knobs in modules that can receive trigger events also include a randomize function.
+Randomizable knobs display the probability and range as red and yellow lines, respectively.

 Mouse and Keyboard Interactions